Dhruv0312/Stonks/ABOUT_PREDICTIONS.md

-# About Predictions
+# AI-Powered Stock Predictions

-The prediction feature in this application leverages **real historical stock data** and **advanced technical analysis algorithms** to forecast potential price movements.
-Here's how it works:

-## Data Collection
+This application provides AI-powered stock price predictions using:

-- **Real-time and historical stock data** is fetched from the Finnhub API
+- **Real-time and historical stock data** is fetched from the Alpha Vantage API
 - **30 days of historical data** including open, close, high, low prices, and trading volume
 - **Live market data** for current price analysis